 Everybody has a story.
-But if you want to share yours with the world in the form of a book, how do you get that book on the shelves of the best bookshops in Singapore?
+But if you want to share yours with the world as a book, how do you get that book on the shelves of the best bookshops in Singapore?
 Want to turn your dreams of being a published author into a reality?
 You’re not alone.
-I have a few of my own books-to-be living in my computer too.
-So for all fellow aspiring authors, I spoke to local authors Catherine Carvell, Emma Nicholson, Sarah Mounsey and David Seow to find out how they made their Singapore breakthrough and became published authors of popular children’s books.
+We have a few of our own books-to-be living on our computers, too.
+So, for all fellow aspiring authors, we spoke to a few local children’s authors to find out how they made their Singapore breakthrough and became published authors of popular children’s books.

 How to get your book published in Singapore

 “Singapore doesn’t have a huge children’s book publishing scene, but it has grown significantly since I first started back in 1998.
 I was lucky because my parents knew someone who was working with a publisher… they accepted my manuscripts on the spot and then commissioned another nine manuscripts!
 I published 22 books with them altogether.